jkraemer01/SitemapGrabber/README.md

 wait for it to install, then copy and paste this: python -m pip install google

 it should work, if not message my twitter @jackkraemer122

+Make sure you have the 'sitemaplinklist.txt' file downloaded so it has a place to save your sitemap links